Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

 \subsection{Moderation \& Moderators}

-\textit{Moderation \& Moderators} are controversial topics on reddit, and many moderators feel strongly disliked by members of the community they moderate~\cite{matias_civic_2019}.
-However, more than a third (5/14) of idea units regarding moderation were positive, with respondents praising the moderator team in general (``mods [of /r/Phillipines] have done an excellent job of maintaining the community'') as well as specific moderators (``<username redacted> is such a great mod [of /r/ApplyingToCollege] who is super helpful.'').
+\textit{Moderation \& Moderators} are controversial \new{subjects} on reddit, and many moderators feel strongly disliked by members of the community they moderate~\cite{matias_civic_2019}.
+However, close to half (31/69) of idea units regarding moderation were positive, with respondents praising the moderator team in general (``mods [of /r/Phillipines] have done an excellent job of maintaining the community'') as well as specific moderators (``$<$username redacted$>$ is such a great mod [of /r/ApplyingToCollege] who is super helpful.'').

-Of the 9 negative comments on moderation, many of them were critical of perceived arbitrary rule enforcement, \eg ``moderators arbitrarily remove posts because they're `against the subreddit's rules'.''
-Other idea units called for greater community involvement in rule making (2 units) and complained about perceived power abuses (2 units).
+Of the 38 negative comments on moderation, many of them were critical of perceived arbitrary rule enforcement, \eg ``moderators arbitrarily remove posts because they're `against the subreddit's rules'.''
+Other idea units requested more active moderation (14 units), complained about perceived power abuses (8 units), and called for greater community involvement in rule making (2 units).